 Length of time since the article was published

-But it’s not just publishers that can use article markup – if you’re writing awesome content on your blog, you can use Schema to enhance your website’s appearance in the search engines and even appear in the top stories carousel.
+But it’s not just publishers that can use article markup – if you’re writing awesome content on your blog, you can use schema to enhance your website’s appearance in the search engines and even appear in the top stories carousel.

 Try the NewsArticle or BlogPosting schema – these are the most common.

-Understanding how schema works is one thing, but knowing how to use it effectively is a whole other challenge.
+The goal of schema markup is to rank better, look better, and do better in the SERPs and in front of users.
+Nonetheless, understanding how schema works is one thing, but knowing how to use it effectively is a whole other challenge.

-Luckily, there are lots of Schema Markup tools out there to help you get the most out of this SEO tactic.
+Luckily, there are lots of schema markup tools out there to help you get the most out of this SEO tactic.

-Option 1: Use Google Structured Data Markup Helper
+Go to Google’s Structured Data Markup Helper

 Search engines know that schema markup can help them deliver better results for searchers, so they want to make it as easy as possible for webmasters to implement it.